How to make Website Mobile Friendly?

 By Jash Unadkat, Community Contributor - December 8, 2022

 Mobile phones have become an inseparable part of our lives.
-A report from Statista indicates that as of 2022, there are 6.64 billion smartphone users in the world, which will rise to 7.5 billion by 2026.
-In the second quarter of 2022, mobile platforms account for 59% of overall web traffic, which is more than half of the global web traffic.
+A report from Statista indicates that as of 2022, there are 6.64 billion smartphone users worldwide, which will rise to 7.5 billion by 2026.
+In the second quarter of 2022, mobile platforms account for 59% of overall web traffic, more than half of the global web traffic.
 Given this significant mobile usage, designers and developers must focus on delivering seamless website UX on mobile devices.
 Consequently, website owners must ask themselves:

 - How to ensure cross-browser compatibility for a website?